iwhisperio/libcrystal/README.md

 ## What is It

-librarystal is a portable, easy-to-use as well as lightweight suite of auxilliary library with high performance used for front-end apps.
-It's goal is to provide the most useful and popular operations need to build higher-level applications and tools.
+The **librarystal** is a portable, easy-to-use and lightweight suite of auxliary library with high performance used for front-end apps.
+It's goal is to provide the most useful and popular APIs that could likely help for building higher-level applications and tools.

-At the time of this writing, **libcrystal** is bundled with the following modules:
+At the time of writing, **libcrystal** is bundled with the following modules:

 - Linkedlist
 - Linkedhashtable
 - Ids_heap